ttkorhonen/e3pages/docs/kb/training/workbook/1_installing_e3.md

 * `make build` - Builds the module (but does not install it)
 * `make install` - Installs the built module including performing any specified database expansion.

+The full installation sequence for building an e3 module is `make init patch build install`.
+To see a more complete list of possible targets, simply type `make` or `make help` within a module's wrapper directory.

 ### Test your installation

 > Note: This does not work correctly in e3 0.4.1 due to the capitalisation of `EPICS_MODULE_NAME` for a few of the modules.